Human Growth Hormone (HGH) for “Dummies”

 The Body Requires More GH as We Age, or the Body Loses its Ability to Utilize GH as We Age.
 A third theory concerning GH decline or deficiency is that not only does the Growth Hormone secreted and available to receptors in our cells decrease with age, but that the cell receptors become more resistant and less responsive to the GH.

 Under this theory, aging is a disease of Growth Hormone resistance within our cell receptors, similar to the way in which diabetes is an illness of insulin resistance.

 The Benefits of Replacing GH with Injections or HGH Replacement Therapy.
-HGH, although controversial, is considered by some scientists, doctors, and researchers, to be one of the single most important protein/hormones in human development, health, regeneration, wellness, and longevity.
+HGH, although controversial, is considered by some scientists, doctors, and researchers, to be one of the single most crucial protein/hormones in human development, health, regeneration, wellness, and longevity.